 Field of Study

-- Recommended: Economics and Personal Finance
+- Recommended: Successful completion of Economics and Personal Finance

 Course Texts and Materials

-- Principles of Macroeconomics from OpenStax, ISBN 1938168259
+- Principles of Macroeconomics

+- This book is available for free in web view and PDF.
+You can also choose to purchase on iBooks or get a print version via the campus bookstore or from OpenStax on Amazon.
 You can use whichever formats you want.
-Web view is recommended — the responsive design works seamlessly on any device.
+Web view is recommended; the responsive design works seamlessly on any device.
 If you buy on Amazon, make sure you use the link on your book page on openstax.org so you get the official OpenStax print version.
 (Simple printouts sold by third parties on Amazon are not verifiable and not as high-quality.)

-- 5 Steps to a 5: AP Macroeconomics, by Eric R. Dodge 2018 edition
+- 5 Steps to a 5: AP Macroeconomics, 2018 edition

-* 2015, 2016, or 2017 editions are also good, the most recent version is not essential for students to successfully review.
+ISBN-10: 1259863867Note: The 2015, 2016, and 2017 editions are also good.
+The most recent version is not essential for students to successfully review.